allegro/allegro.tech/_posts/2018-05-28-Static-linking-vs-dyld3.md

 I&nbsp;think this new dyld3 version will implement even faster in-memory closure cache.
-Everyone will feel a&nbsp;drastic app launch time improvement on all Apple platforms – launch time much closer to statically linked app launching than to the current dyld2 launching time.
+Everyone will feel a&nbsp;drastic app launch time improvement on all Apple platforms – launch time much closer to statically linked app launching than to the current dyld2 launching.
 I&nbsp;keep my fingers crossed.